Virtual Adversarial Training on Graph Convolutional Networks in Node Classification: GCNs with Virtual Adversarial Training

 \subsection{Virtual Adversarial Training in GCNs}

-Virtual Adversarial Training~(VAT)~\citep{miyato2018virtual} is a regularization method that trains the output distribution to be isotropically smooth around each input data point by selectively smoothing the model in its most anisotropic direction, namely adversarial direction.
-In this section, we apply VAT on GCNs to improve the local smoothness of GCNs. \paragraph{Assumptions} Firstly, both VAT and GCNs mainly focus on semi-supervised setting, in which two assumptions should be implicitly met~\citep{yu2018tangent}: \begin{itemize} \item \textbf{Manifold Assumption.} The observed data $x$ presented in high dimensional space is with high probability concentrated in the vicinity of some underlying manifold with much lower dimensional space. \item \textbf{Smoothness Assumption.} If two points $x_1, x_2 \in \mathcal{M}$ are close in manifold distance, then the conditional probability $p(y|x_1)$ and $p(y|x_2)$ should be similar.
+Virtual Adversarial Training~(VAT)~\cite{miyato2018virtual} is a regularization method that trains the output distribution to be isotropically smooth around each input data point by selectively smoothing the model in its most anisotropic direction, namely adversarial direction.
+In this section, we apply VAT on GCNs to smooth the posterior distribution of GCNs.

+\textbf{Assumptions.} Firstly, both VAT and GCNs mainly focus on semi-supervised setting, in which two assumptions should be implicitly met~\cite{yu2018tangent}: \begin{itemize} \item \textbf{Manifold Assumption.} The observed data $x$ presented in high dimensional space is with high probability concentrated in the vicinity of some underlying manifold with much lower dimensional space. \item \textbf{Smoothness Assumption.} If two points $x_1, x_2 \in \mathcal{M}$ are close in manifold distance, then the conditional probability $p(y|x_1)$ and $p(y|x_2)$ should be similar.
 In other words, the true classifier, or the true condition distribution $p(y|x)$ varies smoothly along the underlying manifold $\mathcal{M}$. \end{itemize} In the node classification task, GCNs, which involve the graph embedding process, also implicitly conform to these assumptions.
 There is underlying manifold in the process of graph embedding and the conditional distribution of embedding vectors are expected to vary smoothly along the underlying manifold.
 In this way, we are capable of utilizing VAT to smooth the embedding of nodes in the adversarial direction to improve the generalization of GCNs.